SciML/sciml.ai/packages.md

 analysis like parameter estimation and sensitivity analysis, while retaining the ability to swap out different ODE solvers between different packages.
-Offering high-performance native Julia implementations and the well-known C/Fortran algorithms like Sundials or the Hairer algorithms (through ODEInterface.jl), the mixture of flexibility and performance is unparalleled.
-This is combined with [benchmark-based](https://github.com/JuliaDiffEq/DiffEqBenchmarks.jl) algorithms for choosing default methods and common user interface for handling the solutions across different domains, easing the user experience while not compromising performance.
+Offering high-performance native Julia implementations and the well-known C/Fortran algorithms like Sundials or the Hairer algorithms (through ODEInterface.jl) -- the mixture of flexibility and performance is unparalleled.
+This is combined with [benchmark-based](https://github.com/JuliaDiffEq/DiffEqBenchmarks.jl) algorithms for choosing default methods and a common user interface for handling the solutions across different domains, easing the user experience while not compromising performance.

 ### Documentation Packages